COVID-19 pandemic in Australia: Event cancellations

 Numerous events in 2020 and 2021 were cancelled, rescheduled, postponed, reduced in size, or had their location changed.
 Some went to an online or streaming format.
-In 2021, events such as Skyfire, regional agricultural shows, and music festivals (Byron Bay Bluesfest and Groovin the Moo) were cancelled for the second year.
+In 2021, events such as Skyfire, regional agricultural shows, and music festivals (Byron Bay Bluesfest and Groovin' the Moo) were cancelled for the second year.
 By 16 January 2021, twenty regional town shows scheduled for January or February 2021 had been postponed or cancelled in New South Wales alone.
-Many subsequent events were cancelled deep into 2021 and even into early 2022, especially as the new Omicron variant posed new risks.
+Many subsequent events were cancelled in 2021 and into early 2022 with the emergence of the Omicron variant.